Common user flows

-We ask users to securely back up their keys when they create new wallets so they can restore them later.
+We ask users to securely back up their keys when they create new wallets, to restore them later.
 This might be due to practical reasons like switching to a new computer or from a laptop to a smartphone.
 It may also be part of an investment strategy, like when a user wants to access bitcoin from cold storage after not interacting with them for months or years.

 Securing a wallet #

-Similar to fiat currencies, securely storing money can be as simple as storing some coins in your pocket, or highly complex with safety deposit boxes at multiple banks.
-For self-custodial wallets, all of this is in the hands of the users, although wallet software ideally provides guidelines and support to more easily follow best practices.
+Like fiat currencies, securely storing money can be as simple as storing some coins in your pocket or highly complex with multiple banks’ safety deposit boxes.
+For self-custodial wallets, all of this is in the users’ hands, although wallet software ideally provides guidelines and support to more easily follow best practices.
 Continue to the Key Management section for introductions and deep-dives into different techniques.